-Expense Comparisons2Performance Measures4Visits and attendance4Key Data4 Introduction and Demographics 1 Expense Comparisons2Performance Measures4Visits and attendance4Key Data4 Population, Age and Poverty Rate 1 Performance Measures 4 Visits and attendance 4 Key Data 4 Household, Education and Race 2 Visits and attendance4Key Data4 Expense Comparisons 2 Key Data 4 Performance Measures 4 Visits and attendance 4 Summary Key Data 4 Summary S Summary 5
+Introduction and Demographics 1

+Population, Age and Poverty Rate 1

+Household, Education and Race 2

+Expense Comparisons 2

+Performance Measures 7

+Visits and attendance 4

+Key Data 7

+Summary 5

 Introduction and Demographics

 This report compares the Pueblo City-County Library District (PCCLD) to nationwide peer libraries with respect to OPEX, Key Data, Operations, Demographics and Population.
 Comparing how PCCLD aligns with its national peers provides insight into how PCCLD performs with respect to libraries with similar Demographic profiles.
 The available data comes from a mix of IMLS surveys spanning the years 2017 - 2019 since not all libraries reported in all years.